AI-Native Expert Platform

 Open canvas spatial form factor - cards on a 2D plane

-Single thread — sequential.
+2. Single thread - sequential

 Everything lives in a single scrollable thread; deep work happens inline.
 A pop-out option lets the expert focus on one workflow when needed.
 Simple, low-friction.